Privacy policy

 We will retain your data as long as we have an ongoing legitimate business need to do so, according to the following rules:

 If you create an account but do not carry out any activities on behalf of an organisation, we will delete your details securely from the SQL database and related backups after 18 months of inactivity.
-We will notify you in advance, giving you 30 days to sign back in to the service should you wish to keep your account.
+We will notify you in advance, giving you 30 days to sign back into the registry should you wish to keep your account.

 If you have registered and carried out activity on behalf of an organisation, we will retain your personal data in our database for a period of 5 years beyond your last activity.
 This is done as a duty of care to the organisations registered should they need to know who carried out an action.